 Christians in nearby American military installations can take the initiative to befriend island people such as the Kunigami and, as the Lord leads, tell them about Jesus.

 "I will give thanks to the Lord with my whole heart; I will recount all of your wonderful deeds."
 Psalm 9:1

 Pray for many from today’s people group to tell of God’s marvelous deeds to their families.

-Pray that any followers of Jesus Christ today among the Kunigami people will be given hearts to love the Lord and their neighbor and be willing to take His name to them.
+Pray that any followers of Jesus Christ today among the Kunigami people would be given hearts to love the Lord and their neighbor and be willing to take his name to them.
 The Japanese consider the Kunigami to be second class citizens.
 Pray for equal opportunities for these people in Japanese society.

 |Online Audio NT||No|